anaef/nginx-lws/doc/Directives.md

 are `1024` and `30`.
 You can use the `k` and `m` suffixes with *cap* to set multiples of 1024 or 1024², respectively, and you can use the `s`, `m`, `h`, `d`, `w`, `M`, and `y` suffixes with *timeout* to set seconds, minutes, hours, days, weeks, months, or years, respectively.

+## lws_monitor

+Context: location

+Enables the LWS [monitor](Monitor.md) at the loation.
+The LWS monitor provides read-write access to central LWS characteristics.
+This directive is exclusive with the `lws` directive.

+> [!WARNING]
+> The LWS monitor should *not* be enabled at locations that are publicly accessible.
+Enabling
+> the monitor at a location without appropriate access controls is a security risk.